 With more money and time, the Chinese will spend more on sports.
 It is estimated by the General Administration of Sport of China that there will be 40% of the Chinese population will take sports regularly in 2020 which means 680 million people.

 In front of such a big market, the first question is when to start the first bite?
 Here’s two most used “market cuts” for China sports goods market.

 According to development level, China sports goods market can be divided into 3 segments: the first-tier city market, the second-tier city market and rural market.

 The first-tier cities refer to those big cities like Beijing and Shanghai, the market of which has already been well developed.
 The market here is ready for high class or expansive sports goods and consumers care more about quality and function.

 Second-tier cities refer to those prefectural level cities whose population is less than 2 million.
 Now there are about 600 cities categorized as second-tier cities in China and major growth of urbanization like population and finance growth in China will come from these 600 cities.
-Then the increase of personal income will also be reflected on the consumption.
+Then the increase of personal income will also be reflected in the consumption.
 However, limited by knowledge and access to information, consumers here do not care function or quality or they don’t know how to choose.
-In another way, they care more about brand.
+In another way, they care more about the brand.

 Rural market is also developing rapidly, but confined by the low consumption power, it is still a relatively small market.

 Divided by age, China sports goods market can be categorized into 3: young people market, middle age people market and old people market.